yosi-dediashvili/SubiT/design/classes.md

 * * *

+#### Comparing titles

+The title will provide a method for comparing it to another title.

+Given two titles, the equality check will return ```True``` according in any of the following cases:

+    * The IMDB's id is identical, and is not empty.
+    * The IMDB's id is empty in at least one title, the year matches (zero is acceptable), and the normalized names share at least one name.

+* * *
 We have two version of Title.
 The first is the MovieTitle, and the second is the SeriesTitle.